 Traversing the West Ridge

 Because of the snow, traversing the crest was smooth and straightforward.
-We also didn’t need to contend with outcrops en route.
-But we’ve missed seeing Beckler Peak and Mount Sawyer on this cloudy morning.
+In turn, it spared us from contending with outcrops en route.
+But we missed seeing Beckler Peak and the neighboring Mount Sawyer on this cloudy morning.

-We went out into the clearing from the first ridge bump and soon reached the second knob.
-Before long, we were going toward the forested summit in reduced visibility.
-But past the trees was an opening facing the east.
+We went out into the clearing from the first ridge bump, and soon we were by the second knob.
+Before long, we were near the forested summit in significantly reduced visibility.
+Just past the trees was an opening facing the east.

 See more trip photos here.